Rajatj17/backend-assessment/README.md

 ## Rate Limiting and Request Throttling

 To handle high traffic, rate limiting and request throttling are implemented.
 NestJS provides built-in support for rate limiting through middleware.
-Adjust the configuration in the `.env` file to customize rate limiting parameters.
+Used `req.ip` for unique key to identity anonymous session & `req.user.sub (Decode token is assigned to req.user)` for authenticated session

+## Security

+The application implements Cross-Origin Resource Sharing (CORS) to enhance security by restricting access to certain domains using [cors](https://github.com/expressjs/cors) package which is built-in to the NestJs.

+To bolster the security of the application, the [Helmet](https://helmetjs.github.io/) middleware is utilized to set various HTTP headers in the server's responses.
+These headers enhance the security posture by preventing common web vulnerabilities and providing an additional layer of protection.

 ## Testing